-- 1. Benzodiazepines (Rohypnol, Valium, Xanax, etc.) are used by criminals in Drug Facilitated Sexual Assaults (DFSAs).
-Rohypnol is a potent non-selective benzodiazepine with greater potential for amnesia.
+1. Benzodiazepines (Rohypnol, Valium, Xanax, etc.) are used by criminals in DFSAs.
+Rohypnol is a potent nonselective benzodiazepine with greater potential for amnesia.
 Although banned in the United States, it is added to alcohol to produce sedation and anterograde amnesia.
 Rohypnol has gained notoriety in the U.S. as a drug used in DFSAs and robberies (generally male victims of prostitutes).
-More selective benzodiazepines (Ambien, etc.) used for sleep disorders are also used, usually with alcohol, by criminals for DFSAs. - 2.
-Gamma-Hydroxybutyric acid (GHB) is a drug of abuse throughout the U.S and used in DFSAs.
-The drug, GHB, is abused for (1) intoxicant or euphoriant effects, (2) anabolic effects (boby builders), or (3) CNS effects.
+More selective benzodiazepines (Ambien, etc.) used for sleep disorders are also used, usually with alcohol, by criminals for DFSAs.

+2. Gamma-Hydroxybutyric acid (GHB) is a drug of misuse throughout the U.S and used in DFSAs.
+The drug, GHB, is misused for (1) intoxicant or euphoriant effects, (2) anabolic effects (body builders), or (3) CNS effects.
 Adverse effects include dose-dependent drowsiness, dizziness, nausea, amnesia, visual hallucinations, hypotension, bradycardia, severe respiratory depression, and coma.
 The use of alcohol in combination with GHB greatly enhances its depressant effects.
 Overdose may require emergency room care, and fatalities have been reported.
-Gamma butyrolactrone (GBL) and 1,4-butanediol are GHB analogues used as substitutes for GHB. - 3.
-Ketamine is used as an anesthetic under normal medical use.
-It is abused in clubs and has also been used in DFSAs. - 4.
-Ecstasy (MDMA) was covered under stimulant drugs. - 5.
-Alcohol
+Gamma butyrolactrone (GBL) and 1,4-butanediol are GHB analogues used as substitutes for GHB.

+3. Ketamine is used as an anesthetic under normal medical use.
+It is misused in clubs and has also been used in DFSAs.

+4. Ecstasy (MDMA) was covered under stimulant drugs.

+5. Alcohol

-Athletic performance enhancing drugs (PEDS)
+Athletic performance-enhancing drugs (PEDs)

-- 1. Anabolic steroids (testosterone, Testosterone Cypionate, and Testosterone Enanthate) are prohibited substances on the World Anti-Doping Agency (WADA) Prohibited List (http://www.usada.org/uploads/substances/2014wadaprohibitedlist.pdf) - a.
-Testosterone and other androgenic drugs, sometimes referred to as anabolic steroids - b.
-Athletes abuse androgens to increase muscle mass and strength, especially when combined with strength training - c.
-In males, adverse effects include testicular atrophy, sterility, breast enlargement; some are toxic to the liver - d.
-In females, adverse effects include virilization, menstrual irregularities; some are toxic to the liver - e.
-Use is banned by most sports organizations due to deleterious side effects and what is usually considered an unfair advantage - 2.
-Erythropoietin (Epoetin, Epogen, Epo) is a prohibited substance on the World Anti-Doping Agency (WADA) Prohibited List (http://www.usada.org/uploads/substances/2014wadaprohibitedlist.pdf). - a.
-Stimulates red blood cell production - b.
-Adverse effects include hypertension and cardiovascular events - 3.
-Human Growth Hormone (Somatotropin, HGH) is a prohibited substance on the World Anti-Doping Agency (WADA) Prohibited List (http://www.usada.org/uploads/substances/2014wadaprohibitedlist.pdf). - a.
-Stimulates growth - b.
-Causes hyperglycemia - c.
-Can cause Carpal Tunnel Syndrome
+1. Anabolic steroids (testosterone, testosterone cypionate, and testosterone enanthate) are prohibited substances on the World Anti-Doping Agency (WADA) Prohibited List.

+a.
+Testosterone and other androgenic drugs, sometimes referred to as anabolic steroids.

+b.
+Athletes misuse androgens to increase muscle mass and strength, especially when combined with strength training.

+- c.
+In males, adverse effects include testicular atrophy, sterility, breast enlargement; some are toxic to the liver. - d.
+In females, adverse effects include virilization, menstrual irregularities; some are toxic to the liver.

+e.
+Use is banned by most sports organizations due to deleterious side effects and what is usually considered an unfair advantage.

+2. Erythropoietin (epoetin, epogen, epo) is a prohibited substance on the World Anti-Doping Agency (WADA) Prohibited List.

+- a.
+Stimulates red blood cell production. - b.
+Adverse effects include hypertension and cardiovascular events.

+3. Human growth hormone (somatotropin, HGH) is a prohibited substance on the World Anti-Doping Agency (WADA) Prohibited List.

+- a.
+Stimulates growth.

+- b.
+Causes hyperglycemia.

+- c.
+Can cause carpal tunnel syndrome.

-- 4. Insulin-like Growth Factor-1 (IGF-1) is a prohibited substance on the World Anti-Doping Agency (WADA) Prohibited List (http://www.usada.org/uploads/substances/2014wadaprohibitedlist.pdf) - a.
+4. Insulin-like growth factor-1 (IGF-1) is a prohibited substance on the World Anti-Doping Agency (WADA) Prohibited List.

+a.
 IGF-1 is a polypeptide growth factor produced in response to physiological or pharmaceutical growth hormone (GH) and is responsible for many of anabolic effects of GH.
-It has potential to enhance or enhances sport performance, thus violates the spirit of sport and has potential health risk. - b.
-Harmful Effects; Similar to GH abuse, acromegaly, a long-term condition in which the body tissues get larger over time, as well as non-reversible side effects to the heart, joints, and liver may occur. - 5.
-Drugs to mask use of PEDs in detections assays, such as the use of diuretics to mask PEDs are also prohibited substances on the World Anti-Doping Agency (WADA) Prohibited List (http://www.usada.org/uploads/substances/2014wadaprohibitedlist.pdf) - 6.
-Drugs to decrease adverse effects of PEDS, such as aromatase inhibitors are also prohibited substances on the World Anti-Doping Agency (WADA) Prohibited List (http://www.usada.org/uploads/substances/2014wadaprohibitedlist.pdf)
+It has potential to enhance or enhances sport performance, thus violates the spirit of sport and has potential health risk.

+b.
+Harmful effects; similar to GH misuse, acromegaly, a long-term condition in which the body tissues get larger over time, as well as non-reversible side effects to the heart, joints, and liver may occur.

+5. Drugs to mask use of PEDs in detections assays, such as the use of diuretics to mask PEDs are also prohibited substances on the World Anti-Doping Agency (WADA) Prohibited List.

+6. Drugs to decrease adverse effects of PEDS, such as aromatase inhibitors are also prohibited substances on the World Anti-Doping Agency (WADA) Prohibited List.